adsteen/lab_site_source/content/authors/lmullen/_index.md

   link: '#contact'
 superuser: true
 user_groups:
-- Grad Students
+- Alumni
 ---

-Lauren has been in the Steen lab since 2014, during which time she has been an undergrad researcher, lab manager, and graduate student.
+Lauren was in the Steen lab from 2014 to 2020, during which time she worked as an undergraduate researcher, lab manager, and graduate student.
+After completing a master's thesis on enzyme activities in contrasting temperate and Arctic estuarine sediments, she has taken a job at [Microbial Insights](https://microbe.com/), a Knoxville consulting firm that provides a diverse range of services related to environmental microbiology, including environmental remediation, environmental forensics, microbiologically-influenced corrosion and microbial source tracking.